mattcorsaro1/mattcorsaro1.github.io/proj.md

 # Learning to Detect Multi-Modal Grasps for Dexterous Grasping in Dense Clutter

 I presented [this paper](http://irl.cs.brown.edu/pubs/multimodal_grasps.pdf) at IROS 2021.
-See the blog post about it [here](https://mattcorsaro1.github.io/2021/09/29/multimodalgrasping.html).
+See the blog post about it [here](https://mattcorsaro1.github.io/2021/09/29/multimodalgrasping.html) and the code [here](https://github.com/mattcorsaro1/MultiModalGrasping).

 {% include youtubePlayer.html id=page.icra2021YoutubeID %}